 Here are seven tips to prevent heart failure, according to the American Heart Association:

-- Maintain a healthy weight and stay in a healthy BMI range.
+- Maintain a healthy weight and stay within a healthy body mass index range.

 - Make sure to drink plenty of water and stay hydrated.

 - Eat a well-rounded diet with a focus on fruits and vegetables.
 Avoid salty foods.

 - Exercise at least 30 minutes per day to strengthen your heart.

 - Be aware of your stress levels, and find an outlet like yoga or meditation to manage them.

 - Aim to get 7-9 hours of sleep every night.

 Want to learn more about your risk for heart disease?
 Take a free, quick online risk assessment by clicking here.